Controlled Learning of Pointwise Nonlinearities in Neural-Network-Like Architectures: Learned Potentials for Image Reconstruction

 For illustration purposes, we run a series of denoising experiments on natural images with increasing levels of Gaussian noise.
 The experimental protocol was the same as in \cite{ZZCMZ2017,Ryu2019plug} with the training set consisting of 238'400 patches of size $(40\times 40)$ extracted from 400 images of the BSD500 dataset \cite{Arbelaez2011}.
-We varied the $\rho$-weak convexity constraint from $\rho=0$ (convexity) to $\rho=1$, which is the limit of convexity for the optimization problem \eqref{Eq:Inverse1} with $\M H=\M I$.
+We varied the $\rho$-weak convexity constraint from $\rho=0$ (convexity, {as in \cite{Goujon2023}) to $\rho=1$, which is the limit of convexity for the optimization problem \eqref{Eq:Inverse1} with $\M H=\M I$.
 In our framework, this corresponds to $s_{\max}=\infty$, and to have $s_{\min}$ decrease from $0$ (monotonicity) to $-1$ (weak monotonicity).
 Our recurrent neural network involves $I=60$ convolution channels with filters of size $(13 \times 13)$.
 To facilitate the variational interpretation, we used nonlinearities of the form $\psi_i(z)=\frac{1}{\alpha_i}\psi(\alpha_i z)$ with a single shared profile $\psi: \R \to \R$ and a scaling parameter $\alpha_i$ that is trained on a per-channel basis.
 The resulting signal-to-noise ratio curves as a function of $\rho$ are shown in Figure \ref{Fig:Denoising1}.
 We observe that, by relaxing the convexity constraint, we can get a performance improvement of the order of +0.5dB in all cases, albeit with a tendency to saturation in the low noise regime.
 We note that these results are competitive with those of BM3D \cite{Dabov2007} and among the very best within the category of denoisers specified by a convex optimization problem.
+For comparison, the denoising performance of BM3D for this dataset is (37.54 dB, $\sigma$=5/255), (31.11dB, $\sigma$=15/255), and (28.60 dB, $\sigma$=25/255).
 As for the learned nonlinearity (bottom panel in Figure \ref{Fig:Potentials}), they are all antisymmetric with a linear behaviour around the origin (even if this is hardly apparent on the graph because of the strong underlying slope) and an asymptotic tendency to clip or even suppress (in the weakly convex scenario) inputs whose magnitude is higher than some implicit threshold.
 Interestingly, the learned potential in the convex case is close to a $\ell_1$-norm (i.e., $\phi_i(z) \propto |z|$), while the ones for large $\rho$ have a concave profile that can be expected to promote sparsity even further.
-Such learned regularizers can then be deployed for image reconstruction (CT and MRI) and yield competitive results within the class of reconstruction algorithms with theoretical guarantees (e.g. consistency and stability of the reconstruction).
+We also found the optimized denoisers to be robust and applicable to a wide variety of images without any need for retraining.
+Moreover, we did deploy our pretained weakly-convex regularizers for image reconstruction (CT and MRI), and were able to obtain competitive results within the class of reconstruction algorithms with theoretical guarantees (e.g. consistency and stability of the reconstruction) \cite{Goujon2024Weakly}.